-All courses are taught in a “fundamental format” for those new to the field of EMC, as a refresher for senior engineers who want a more thorough understanding of the physics and theory behind electromagnetics as well as system designers.
-Depending on the experience level, advanced elements of applied EMC engineering design may be presented.
+All courses are taught in a “fundamental format” for those new to the field of EMC.
+These courses are also a refresher for senior engineers who want a more thorough understanding of the physics and theory behind electromagnetics and printed circuit board design as well as system designers.
+Depending on the experience of attendees advanced elements of applied EMC engineering design may be presented.
 When applicable, simulations are used to highlight important aspects of signal integrity, impedance control, transmission line termination, grounding and referencing along with decoupling methodologies to name a few aspects related to printed circuit board design.

 Who Should Attend

-Practicing engineers of all disciplines: system designers, regulatory compliance engineers, EMC engineers, technicians and consultants, students, mechanical and PCB designers along with corporate management.
-No formal training in electronic theory or mathematics is required.
-Engineers within other disciplines will also gain valuable insights into multiple aspects of system design that includes PCB layout for EMI and signal integrity, grounding and shielding, system level testing and troubleshooting techniques.
+Practicing engineers of all disciplines: system and electrical engineering designers, regulatory compliance engineers, EMC engineers, EMC technicians, independent consultants, students, mechanical and PCB designers along with corporate management.
+No formal training in electronics or electromagnetic theory is required.
+Engineers in other disciplines will also gain valuable insights into multiple aspects of system design that includes PCB layout for EMI and signal integrity, grounding and shielding, system level testing, troubleshooting techniques and certification.

 Benefits of Attending